vinc/vinc.cc/src/computers.html.md

 might not be really useful to anyone else.
 I had no computers until I was around 10 years old and from then on I most often had more than one.

+**Status:** I'm gathering information to complement the hazy memories I have of the early days.

 ### Epson PC AX Portable / Equity LT-256 (1990)

 - CPU: Intel 286 (8-12 MHz)